Mike Valenti: Always Aggravated with Mike Valenti Podcast

-In November 2018 Valenti and Valenti Show Producer Mike Sullivan announced that they will be debuting the Always Aggravated with Mike Valenti Podcast on Radio.com, iTunes and other podcast providers.
+In November 2018, Valenti announced that he will be debuting the Always Aggravated with Mike Valenti podcast.
 The debut episode was released on November 14, 2018, and is released weekly on Wednesday mornings.

 In August 2019, Valenti introduced another football and gambling focused podcast called Cash the Ticket.
+After a pause, the Cash the Ticket podcast resumed in 2022 with Valenti joined by co-host Jim Costa.

 The "Stoney and Wojo Invitational"

 July 18, 2018, Valenti welcomed other 97.1 The Ticket radio personalities Mike "Stoney" Stone and Bob "Wojo" Wojnowski to do a 64-team bracket style tournament for Valenti Show radio bits and songs.
 The tournament was held again in 2019, but canceled in 2020 and 2021 due to most of the station’s hosts working from home because of COVID-19.
 The tournament returned in 2022.